MiloMessinger/HarvardWestlakeGame/design.md

 There should be many opportunities to destroy the school so teachers can't just camp certain map locations.

 - Student health should be very low so any mistake may lead to death.
 They will have to be careful to not die when dealing with more dangerous items, or careful falling places.
 Things like electricity or fire would kill them fairly quickly.
-- <span style="color:red">Comment: "Low health" could be elaborated on.
-This could mean that a teacher seeing the student results in death, or the student being hit by a teacher results in death.</span>

 ## Teachers
 Teachers are not able to destroy the school and are unable to possess forbidden items.